zNaLa/docs/docs/FAQ.md

 No, we do not allow custom commands/aliases.
 To check available aliases, just run the command `!aliases`.
 You can suggest any aliases that you can think of in the [#rythm-suggestions](https://discord.com/channels/231471142685245440/679554693403639835) channel on the [Rythm Bot Discord server](https://rythmbot.co/support).

-### Can Rythm play 24/7 Music?
-No, Rythm is not a 24/7 music bot.
-The reason behind this decision is because music bots require a lot of resources.
-So when the bot is by itself, and not being used by anyone, these resources are still being used, leaving less available for other people.
-If you do want a bot that plays music 24/7, you can host one with [Moosic](https://github.com/Repulser/Moosic).
-Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).

 ### Can Rythm stream the video of the song that is being played?
 No, Discord does not allow bots to use the `Go Live` feature.